yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr.md

 <p></p>
 ![Star Tyrant](/img/star-tyrant.png)

-The person playing this character would start with something called the "_Bridle of Aeons_"?
+The person playing this character would start with something called the _Bridle of Aeons_?
 What does that do?
 What does it mean for the world we're building?
-This character system, coupled with the absolutely gorgeous art really helps the GM (and the players) lean-in to the _Weird_.
+The character backgrounds, the writing and the absolutely gorgeous art really helps the GM (and the players) lean-in to the _Weird_.
 I strongly recommend you check out this [review](https://www.youtube.com/watch?v=QvhtyihMSjI) of the system by [Questing Beast](http://questingblog.com/).
 The game's art is _perfect_ for the setting it encourages.